nononoriko/closures-message-box/README.md

    ```
 3. Run ```run.bat```
 4. And you're done.

+## Note(s)
+1. This script was design to work with ~~Twitter~~ X's free API.
+Higher tiers require additional adjustments if you want the bot to send videos.

 ## License
 This program is licensed under the GNU General Public License 3.0, see [LICENSE](LICENSE) for more details.